hyperlabs-finance/hyperbase/README.md

 5. After a successful KYC process, AcmeKYC signs the appropriate claims for the prospective investor's identity account.
 6. When a share transfer is attempted to the prospective investor the compliance smart contract verifies the receiver's claims and approves the transfer.

-Beyond whitelisting, claims serve to add fidelity to interactions, allowing issuers to permit transfers automatically.
+Beyond whitelisting, claims serve to add trust to interactions, allowing issuers to permit transfers automatically.
 Whereas previously issuers would have required complete control and would manually verify who becomes a shareholder, claims allow issuers to specify terms that shareholders must meet before they are eligible to receive shares.
 This enables issuers to automate transfers, which we believe will enable for greatly enhanced transferability and liquidity.

+## Verifiers

+Hypersurface aims to establish a global, integrated, and compliant ecosystem for tokenised assets, starting with tokenised equity.
+However, with the vast scope and subtleties of regulation across jurisdictions to preserve its status as an infrastructure platform and to provide a solution that is truly decentralised, the Hypersurface protocol will provide a platform for an ecosystem of “verifiers”.
+Verifiers serve as trusted third parties that provide credentialing solutions for the Hypersurface community.

+Rather than introducing itself as a bottleneck, Hypersurface will provide a broad platform and marketplace for organisations to verify statements in a formal capacity.
+In exchange for economic incentives, which may be paid in fiat currency, protocol tokens or other crypto assets, verifiers issue claim signatures attesting to the accuracy of a given piece of information about identity.
+Anyone who knows that a trusted verifier has checked and signed a claim can be confident in the accuracy of a claim without needing to verify it themselves.

+## Verifiers Registry

+To

+Working with an ecosystem of enables Hypersurface to effectively scale across jurisdictions without having to seek the appropriate licences and approvals for each and every region.

+	are used to incentivize quality curation of information.

+{single point failure, decentralised}

+{token-curated list that is fully decentralised, can be used within the protocol or without}

+{example verifications are that they verify an offering}

+Add to registry

+Challenge